 I welcome applications from students and postdocs interested in developing projects at the interface of empirical and theoretical ecology.
-While the empirical side of my own research is primarily focused on aquatic systems, I’m happy to advise students working on whatever system is best-suited for answering the questions they’re interested in.
+While the empirical side of my own research is primarily focused on aquatic systems, I’m happy to advise students working on whatever system is best-suited for answering their research questions.

 Graduate students: If you’re interested in joining the lab, contact me at: firstname.lastname@example.org.
 In your email, please tell me about your general research interests, what you’d like to get out of grad-school, and why you’d like to join my lab in particular.
 (Chances are that your specific interests will change several times during your first years of grad-school, so don’t worry if you don’t have a project all figured-out.
 Just give me a general sense of the type of topics you’d like to work on, what motivates you to work on them, and what you’d like to come away with at the end.)
 Please also attach a CV and contact information for three references.